crazyants/Chart.Mvc/README.md

 Install using Nuget or compile binary from https://github.com/martinobordin/Chart.Mvc.git.

         PM> Install-Package Chart.Mvc

+The Nuget package use Chart.JS v1!
+To browser the code of the package, view V1 Tag: https://github.com/martinobordin/Chart.Mvc/tree/V1

 ## How do I use it?
 To use the library you just need to: